ntessore/easyprofile/README.md

 ...     # only this call will be profiled
 ...     profile_this(100_000_000)
 ...
-profile: attach
 profile: call
 profile: return
 4999999950000000
-profile: detach

 ```

-The `easyprofile` profiler generates two non-standard events `attach` and
-`detach` when the profile function is attached and detached, respectively.

 ### Ignoring calls